for Cold Climate Housing and much more

 -- Combo systems are around the corner in the near future -- single units that take care of household ventilation, heat recuperation, space heating and sometimes even domestic hot water heating.
 The concept is to bring all these things together into one unit that can accomplish all of that more efficiently than having separate operations for each function.

-Keywords: Heat Recuperation, Appliances, Products, Furnace, Combo, Fuel, Alternative, House, Boiler, Heating, Ventilation, Electrical, Gas, System
+Keywords: Heat Recuperation, Appliances, Products, Furnace, Combo, Alternative, Fuel, House, Boiler, Heating, Ventilation, Electrical, Gas, System

 Article 880